WTKR: Early history

 In April 1952, the FCC lifted the freeze after three and a half years with major changes to television allocations, including the addition of ultra high frequency (UHF) channels to the existing 12 in the very high frequency (VHF) band and new station spacing requirements.
 In doing so, it made a total of 30 changes to the channels of existing stations, including WTAR-TV, which would be moved from channel 4 to channel 3.
 WTAR-TV was successful in rebuffing the originally proposed relocation to channel 8 or 12, both high-band VHF channels that would have required additional changes in transmitter equipment; instead, it received channel 3, which had originally been allocated to Richmond.
 However, WTAR-TV would not make the channel switch for more than two years, as it paired the channel change with the installation of a new, 1049 ft tower and maximum-power transmitter facility near Driver.
 The new tower was touted as the highest man-made structure in Virginia.
 The channel switch took place on May 1, 1954.
 On that day, the station held a beauty pageant at the transmitter site, crowning a North Carolina woman "Miss WTAR-TV"; the Norfolk Ledger-Dispatch called the new tower the tallest maypole in the world.

 The end of the freeze also unblocked the development of other TV stations in the Hampton Roads area surrounding Norfolk.
 By October 1952, there were eight applications on file with the FCC for four channels, both VHF and UHF, in Norfolk, Portsmouth, and Newport News.
-With station construction in the pipeline, the WTAR Radio Corporation opted to change its radio and TV stations to primary CBS affiliates beginning in September 1953.
-NBC signed with a new-to-air station in Hampton, WVEC-TV (then channel 15), the next month.
-ABC did likewise in September and affiliated with the new WTOV-TV (channel 27) in Portsmouth.
+With station construction in the pipeline, in May 1953, the WTAR Radio Corporation opted to change its radio and TV stations to primary CBS affiliates beginning in September.
+NBC signed in June with a new-to-air station in Hampton, WVEC-TV (then channel 15), which began broadcasting in September.
+ABC followed suit in September and affiliated with the new WTOV-TV (channel 27) in Portsmouth.
 However, ABC and DuMont continued to also be affiliated with WTAR-TV.
 DuMont ceased its existence as a network in 1955, while a full-time ABC affiliate debuted when WAVY-TV signed on channel 10 in 1957.

 In 1967, Norfolk-Portsmouth Newspapers—which owned the two Norfolk daily newspapers, the WTAR stations, and WFMY-TV in Greensboro, North Carolina, among other holdings—was reorganized as Landmark Communications.